airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### extracted

 *String* *nullable*.
-Extracted is a time-stamp from the system rendering the data.
+Extracted is a timestamp indicating when the data have been extracted from the data source.
 Example:

     "extracted": "2012-05-04T03:30:00"